aramisgithub/questpresentation/script/document.md

 ## Comparison

 Odysseus' motivation is to save his people, while Mulan's motivation for adventure is saving her father.
+This could be interpreted as Mulan only being confident in her ability to save one person, while Odysseus is quite sure he can save all his people.

 # Refusal of the call